AscendingPassage.com HOME PAGE.

 Nile.
 They disappear and the place belongs to us.

-When we venture at last to return to the first sanctuary, where they
+When we venture at last to return to the first sanctuary the guardians are busy clearing

-away the leavings and the dirty paper.
-And they pack the dubious
+away the dirty paper and the dubious

+crockery.
 All this happily ends with the first hypostyle.
 Nothing dishonours the

 halls of the interior, where silence has again descended, the vast

-silence of the noon of the desert.
+silence of noon in the desert.

 In the reign of the Emperor Tiberius, men already marvelled at this